Teflon and Perfluorooctanoic Acid (PFOA)

 In a draft (not final) report, the EPA’s Scientific Advisory Board examined the evidence on PFOA, mainly from studies in lab animals, and stated that there is “suggestive evidence of carcinogenicity, but not sufficient to assess human carcinogenic potential.”
 The board agreed that new evidence would be considered as it becomes available.

-The long-term effects of PFOA and similar chemicals are largely unknown, but there is enough concern to prompt an attempt to phase out industrial emissions of them.
-Only a handful of companies use these chemicals in manufacturing.
-In 2000, the 3M company agreed to phase out the use of PFOS (perfluorooctane sulfonic acid), a chemical closely related to PFOA, at all of its plants worldwide.
-PFOS is more toxic than PFOA, and people are exposed mainly in industrial settings.
+The long-term effects of PFOA and similar chemicals are largely unknown, but there has been enough concern to prompt an attempt to phase out industrial emissions of them.
+Only a handful of companies have used these chemicals in manufacturing in recent years.

 While the possible long-term health effects of PFOA are not known, the issue is currently under study by the EPA and other agencies.
-In addition, in early 2006, the EPA and the 8 manufacturers who use PFOA agreed to a "stewardship program."
-The goals are for the companies to reduce factory emissions and product content levels of PFOA by 95% by the year 2010, and to eliminate PFOA from emissions and product contents by 2015.
-The companies submit annual reports on their progress to the EPA, and the latest reports indicated a large reduction in use of these chemicals.
+In addition, in 2006, the EPA and the 8 manufacturers who used PFOA at the time agreed to a “stewardship program.”
+The goals were for the companies to reduce factory emissions and product content levels of PFOA by 95% by the year 2010, and to eliminate PFOA from emissions and product contents by the end of 2015.
+The companies have submitted annual reports on their progress to the EPA, and the latest reports indicated a large reduction in use of these chemicals.
 The decreasing demand for PFOA has also led to many companies phasing out production.

-The EPA does not regulate the levels of PFOA and PFOS in drinking water at this time.
-However, in early 2009, the EPA released Provisional Health Advisories (PHAs) for PFOA and PFOS in drinking water.
+The EPA does not regulate the levels of PFOA or related chemicals (such as perfluorooctane sulfonate, or PFOS) in drinking water at this time.
+However, in 2009, the EPA released provisional health advisories (PHAs) for PFOA and PFOS in drinking water.
 These advisories recommend that actions should be taken to reduce exposure when contaminants go above a certain level in the drinking water – 0.4 µg/L (micrograms per liter) for PFOA and 0.2 µg/L for PFOS.
 These advisories are not legally enforceable federal standards and are subject to change as new information becomes available.

 Should I take measures to protect myself, such as not using my Teflon-coated pans?

-Other than the possible risk of fumes from an overheated pan, there are no known risks to humans from using Teflon-coated cookware.
+Other than the possible risk of flu-like symptoms from breathing in fumes from an overheated Teflon-coated pan, there are no known risks to humans from using Teflon-coated cookware.
 While PFOA is used in making Teflon, it is not present (or is present in extremely small amounts) in Teflon-coated products.

 Because the routes by which people may be exposed to PFOA are not known, it is unclear what steps people might take to reduce their exposure.
-Currently, the EPA states:
+According to the US Centers for Disease Control and Prevention (CDC), people whose regular source of drinking water is found to have higher than normal levels of PFOA or similar chemicals might consider using bottled water or installing activated carbon water filters.

 Agency for Toxic Substances and Disease Registry (ATSDR)